 11.3.9 Deletion.
 MeetingSphere deletes Your Meeting Center and its database including all backup copies automatically at the end of the Grace Period or on Your written order.
 MeetingSphere will also delete backup copies of Your Meeting Center on your written order should this be required for You to comply with deletion requests.
 For the avoidance of doubt: After such deletion no copies of Your information shall survive, and You accept that such information cannot be subsequently restored.

 11.3.11 Notification of breaches.
-MeetingSphere will inform you without undue delay of any material breach of the regulations for the protection of Your Personal Data, committed by MeetingSphere, its personnel or 3rd parties.
+MeetingSphere will inform you without undue delay of any material breach of the regulations for the protection of Your Personal Data, committed by MeetingSphere, its personnel or third parties.
 MeetingSphere shall implement the measures necessary to secure the data and to mitigate potential adverse effects on the data subjects and shall agree upon the same with You without undue delay.
 MeetingSphere shall support You in fulfilling Your disclosure obligations regarding such breaches.

 11.4.2 Authentication.
 You will set and enforce adequate authentication requirements and a separation of roles to protect the PII and contributions of Your Users.

 11.4.3 Data economy.
-You acknowledge that the Service is not a repository for the results and the minutes of meetings and will instruct Your Administrators and Licensed Users to delete Personally Identifiable Information after it has served its purpose and apply the principles of data secrecy and economy through the Service’s automated procedures to remove inactive user accounts and old unused meetings which may hold participant lists.
+You acknowledge that the Service is not a repository for the results and the minutes of meetings and will instruct Your Administrators and Licensed Users to delete Personally Identifiable Information after it has served its purpose and apply the principles of data secrecy and economy through the Service’s automated procedures to remove inactive User accounts and old unused meetings which may hold Participant lists.

 11.4.4 Irregularities.
 You will instruct Your Administrators that any attempt to circumvent the Service’s protective measures and controls regarding the bulk extraction, profiling or transfer of Personally Identifiable Information is a severe violation of this Agreement and may be a crime.
-You shall, without undue delay and in a comprehensive fashion, inform MeetingSphere of any defects and irregularities You may detect in the functioning of the Service regarding statutory regulations on Data Protection.

-Definitions of the Terms & Conditions (extract)
+Definitions of the Terms & Conditions (Extract).

 “Grace Period” is the term measured in weeks or months for which a Meeting Center is preserved for renewal after the Meeting Center Subscription has expired.